revinkama/customchatgptbot/README.md

 # customchatgptbot

 This bot was created using Java Spring and React components.
 The purpose of this app was to make requests to OpenAI endpoint.
+But unlike web app chatgpt, this app has speech to text implemented.
 Developed under the Microservices Architecture.

 ## React App: